benhryan/git-collaboration/README.md

 3. In your own words, write down a scenario that will NOT involve a merge conflict between develop and conflict_branch despite some change on the same file on both branches

 A merge conflict will not occur if changes on develop and conflict_branch are made to different parts of the same file.
-For example, if develop adds a comment at the top of a file while conflict_branch modifies a print statement in the middle, Git can merge them automatically.
+For example, if develop adds a paragraph at the end of a file while conflict_branch modifies the title, Git can merge them automatically.
 Since the changes do not overlap, Git can integrate both without any issues.